It goes without saying that many people are unhappy with their job.

 I have a history of being a job hopper.
 There.
 I admit it.
 I have changed jobs more times that I would like to admit in my relatively short, post-college career history.
 As a matter of fact, I was more stable (i.e. I didn’t job hop) before earning my degrees than I have been since.
 I was still very young then, with fewer responsibilities, and didn’t worry much about the items on the list above.

 My tendency to change jobs frequently began after I earned my graduate degree.
-I found myself in a perpetual state of dissatisfaction and often made emotional, hasty decisions to change jobs.
 I often felt like I wasn’t valued and found myself constantly striving for something better…more money, more autonomy, more respect.

 Looking back, I can see that there were things that I could have done differently that may have made those jobs more appealing, and even situations where I could have actually overcome the obstacles that I was facing.